castral02/competition_assay/README.md

 ## About

-This code supports the findings in the paper **Hierarchical Small Molecule Inhibition of MYST Acetyltransferases** ([Chen et al., 2025]()).
+This code supports the findings in the paper ___________.
 In our chemoproteomic experiments, we identified a new candidate member of the MYST KAT complexes: **FOXK2**.
 To explore FOXK2's potential role in these complexes, we developed a computational competitive assay for high-throughput discovery of protein-protein interactions.

 ## AlphaPulldown Workflow